El Roi Ltd

 17. Infection Control Policy

 El Roi Ltd's agency workers must adhere to stringent infection prevention and control (IPC) procedures, including diligent hand hygiene, appropriate PPE use, and safe waste disposal.
+This applies equally to care provided in residential settings and within clients' own homes (domiciliary care).
 Agency workers must always follow the specific COVID-19 and other infection-specific protocols of the client organisation they are placed with, in addition to El Roi Ltd's general guidance.
 Compliance with the client organisation's Standard Infection Control Precautions (SICP) is everyone's responsibility and a legal requirement for safe care delivery, protecting all individuals within the care setting and the wider community.

 Hand Hygiene